Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Deconstructing the Hard Problem

 To visualize this, consider the metaphor of a pool of water: think of experience\textsubscript{N} as a \textit{wave} on the surface, while experience\textsubscript{G} is the \textit{pool} itself.
 There can be no waves without the pool, but the pool exists even when the surface is calm.
 Thus, experience\textsubscript{G} is present even in dreamless sleep or early biological development.
 Here we claim radically that it is the continuous feeling of \textit{being} that grounds the fleeting feeling of \textit{perceiving}.
 The "Hard Problem" arises from an obsession with explaining the waves (phenomenology) while ignoring the water (biological selfhood) that allows for them.
 This biological grounding provides the ethical distinction in our thought experiment: the neonate possesses experience\textsubscript{G} (is a subject of experience), the AI does not.
 In this view, \textbf{consciousness} is the presence of experience\textsubscript{G}: the ontological fact of being a subject.

 One might object that \textbf{experience\textsubscript{N}} could theoretically exist in machines without \textbf{experience\textsubscript{G}}.
 However, if one takes this route, one must accept that such a form of experience is fundamentally unrelatable to our own and we need a different word for it, not consciousness.
-It would be an abstraction freely assignable to any category, by which it renders meaningful ethical debate impossible.
-We turn to this discussion now.
+It would be an abstraction freely assignable to any category, by which it renders meaningful ethical debate impossible.\footnote{ This is, in spirit, a Wittgensteinian point about \emph{form of life} and \emph{meaning as use} \citep{WittgensteinPI}.
+For Wittgenstein, words like \emph{consciousness} or \emph{suffering} draw their meaning from the public criteria of shared biological existence; stipulating that an AI has ``its own kind'' of these states detaches the term from the use that gave it meaning.
+The move could be applied, with equal warrant, to a rock with a smiley face painted on it, which is exactly what shows it does no work.} We turn to this discussion now.